davidklaing/davidklaing.github.io/pages/retrospective-2019.md

 ## Activities

 * **Writing.** I finally solidified my writing habit.
 Across my blog and newsletter, I published about 16,000 words.
 I recently looked at the analytics for this website, and was surprised to see that over 1700 unique people visited it in 2019, and about 450 were repeat visitors.
 These numbers are tiny by internet standards, but in real terms they're huge—more than enough to be taking my writing seriously.
-If you're interested, see my [most viewed posts of 2019](https://davidklaing.com/best-of/#most-viewed-posts-of-2019).
 * **Bouldering.** I joined a bouldering gym in the summer, and it's the most fun I've ever had doing strength-based exercise.
 It's very gamelike; each route is unique, but composed of moves and techniques that can be abstracted.
 Barely any equipment is required.
 Socializing and collaboration are built into the experience.
 It takes a while to build up the grip strength and the callouses to have fun with it, but once you do, you're hooked.
 * **Travel.** I was fortunate to travel a lot, both for work and for pleasure.
 I spent time in Los Angeles, Phoenix, Montreal, St. John's, Toronto, Hamilton, Peterborough, Oliphant, Squamish, Salt Spring Island, Victoria, Deep Cove, and Nelson.
 * **Chess**.
 On Christmas of 2018 I signed up for chess.com, thinking I might play a game or two against a friend over the holidays.
 But chess turned into something of an obsession for me.
 I played thousands of online blitz games, watched hours of YouTube tutorials, drilled myself with spaced repetition, and went to several meetups at the Vancouver Central Library.
 I learned and improved steadily for the first six months, but then hit a plateau and haven't improved much since.
 I'm happy with where I am, and I love playing daily games with my mother from across the continent, but in 2020 I'll be playing much less.